LoopKit/loopdocs/docs/loop-3/features.md

 * [Remote Errors](../nightscout/remote-errors.md)
 * [<span translate="no">Loop Caregiver</span> App](../nightscout/loop-caregiver.md)

+!!! warning "WARNING"

+    You will be using this feature at your own risk, like any other Loop code you build.
+It is very important you completely read and re-read the links listed above before getting started.

+    Be aware:

+    * Apple limits how many push notifications (used by this feature) can be received on an iOS device
+    * If the system feels too many are being sent, it may begin to throttle notifications
+        * There is no published limit, but consider limiting it to 1 or 2 per hour
+    * When on cellular data, there may be further limitations to protect your data usage

 ## **New with Loop 3.4.0**

 ## Algorithm Experiments

-Two algorithm experiments have been added with version 3.4.0.
+Two algorithm experiments have been added to dev.
 These are _<span translate="no">Glucose Based Partial Application</span>_ and _<span translate="no">Integral Retrospective Correction</span>_.
 They can be viewed on the Loop Settings screen just below Therapy Settings and Usage Data Sharing as shown in the graphic below:

 ![algorithm experiments](img/algorithm-experiments.svg){width="650"}
 {align="center"}